fishwasher/little-secret-js/README.md

 ## Usage

 - Link `lscoder.js` (or `lscoder.min.js`) to a web page using a `script` tag;
-- Provide locally handled input for the passphrase to manage data coming from/to the server only on the client side.
+- Provide locally handled input for the secret key to manage data coming from/to the server only on the client side.
 - Encode data before uploading to the server and decode upon downloading back to the client.

         <script src="lscoder.js"></script>
         <script>
-          var pass = "my secret pass :)";
+          var secret = "my secret pass :)";
-          var Coder = new LittleSecret(pass);
+          var Coder = new LittleSecret(secret);
           var originalText = "Global warming is a hoax";
           var encodedText = Coder.encode(originalText);
           var decodedText = Coder.decode(encodedText);